hapax/hapax.github.io/assets/simple-physics.md

 to the *terminal velocity* of a sphere falling slowly through a fluid.
 This may sound rather artificial, but it lets us explain why clouds stay in the air, despite being made of droplets much denser than air.

+The hacks are in no particular order except for the "fundamental hacks" of dimensional analysis and Fermi estimates.
+Everything else can be read independently.
+For each hack, I quickly outline the physics, do some examples, and finish with usage notes.